Campus Improvement Plan

 Strategy's Expected Result/Impact: SBMS Teachers will have adequate materials, supplies, and resources to meet the academic needs of students.

-Strategy 5: Provide translation services and translated materials to families of our students in their native language, when needed
+Strategy 5: Create a positive environment for all families , by providing translation services and translated materials to families of our students in their native language, when needed.

 Strategy's Expected Result/Impact: Effective Communication between home and school